cbracken/new-install/freebsd_install.md

     chmod go-rwx /etc/wpa_supplicant.conf

-To assign a fixed IP address to always be returned by the router's DHCP server, get the Wifi MAC address using `ifconfig wlan0`, then in the router, manually assign a fixed IP address.
+To assign a fixed IP address to always be returned by the router's DHCP server, get the WiFi MAC address using `ifconfig wlan0`, then in the router, manually assign a fixed IP address.